What Home Insurance Actually Covers for Water Damage

 The Water Backup Endorsement: A Must-Have Add-On

 One of the most valuable and affordable upgrades you can make to your homeowners policy is a water/sewer backup endorsement.
-For just $30–$350 per year, you can add $5,000–$25,000 in coverage for sewer line backups, drain overflows, and sump pump failures.
+For just $50 to $250 per year on average, you can add $5,000 to $25,000 in coverage for sewer line backups, drain overflows, and sump pump failures.
+Some carriers offer entry-level coverage for as little as $30 per year.

-How Water Damage Claims Are Evaluated & What to Document
+How Water Damage Claims Are Evaluated in 2026

 Sudden vs. Gradual: How Adjusters Decide